coderefinery/train-the-trainer/content/03-teaching-style.md

 3. Review the connecting content in detail to be sure everything works and you have anticipated likely problems and questions.

-We strongly encourage you to read them before teaching a CodeRefinery lesson and to review whether they still match the content of the lesson: CodeRefinery lessons are regularly updated, taking into account feedback from our learners and instructors.
+We strongly encourage you to read them before teaching a lesson and to review whether they still match the content of the lesson: